Inside the $2.6 billion subscription box wars

 Fewer boxes, better value

 Another winner in the subscription box universe is FabFitFun, founded in 2010 by Katie Ann Rosen Kitchens and brothers Michael and Daniel Broukhim.
-Every month, subscribers pay $49.99 for a box of full-sized products, though the value of the products comes to four times that.
+Every season, subscribers pay $49.99 for a box of full-sized products, though the value of the products comes to four times that.
 The brand doesn’t have as many subscribers as some of the beauty boxes–its higher price point makes it less accessible than the cheapest boxes on the market–but the brand has been growing 300% a year.
 And as of 2016, it generated $41.8 million in annual revenue.

 Kitchens says that the idea for the box came out of the magazine industry, where she began her career.
 Women’s lifestyle magazines mostly consist of product recommendations curated by experts in the fields of beauty, health, and interior design.
 “Why not just create a box full of these curated products, and include a magazine that explained how to use them,” she says.
 “It was a way of flipping the entire concept on its head.”

-FabFitFun purchases many of the items in the box at wholesale prices, curating a mix of beauty, workout, and home products designed to cater to all aspects of the modern woman’s lifestyle.
+FabFitFun purchases many of the items in the box, curating a mix of beauty, workout, and home products designed to cater to all aspects of the modern woman’s lifestyle.
 Recent items include teapots, eye shadow palettes, hand creams, tea towels, gym bags, and exercise balls.
 But the company also generates revenue from sponsored products from brands that want to introduce new products to the market.
 The last box, for instance, was sponsored by Lunabar and featured its newest flavor.
-FabFitFun doesn’t customize the boxes for individual users, but women with annual subscriptions get early access to what’s in their box, and can choose between a selection of products.
+FabFitFun lets users customize about half of the box.

 FabFitFun sees value as a driving force in its business model.
 Subscribers are guaranteed to receive at least $200 worth of products in the box.
 But Kitchens believes that the company can’t rely on this alone to keep customers signing up quarter after quarter.
 Ultimately, she believes that content is key, which is why FabFitFun is investing heavily in keeping customers engaged across multiple channels.